Positive surface group representations in PO(p,q): Preliminaries

 \item $(x,y)_z\subset \dg$ is the interval of $\dg\backslash\{x,y\}$ that does \emph{not} contain $z$, for $(x,y,z)\in \dg^{(3)}$ \cite{MZ}. \end{itemize}

 {\it Isotropic subspaces and eigenvalues}

-\begin{itemize} \item $\R^{p,q}$ is the vector space $\R^{p+q}$ equipped with a non-degenerate symmetric bilinear form $Q$ of signature $(p,q)$ - we will always assume $p<q$.
-Then we denote by $\cdot^{\perp}$ the orthogonal complement with respect to $Q$.
+\begin{itemize} \item $\R^{p,q}$ is the vector space $\R^{p+q}$ equipped with a non-degenerate symmetric bilinear form $Q$ of signature $(p,q)$ -- except from the appendix, we will assume $1<p< q$.
+We denote by $\cdot^{\perp}$ the orthogonal complement with respect to $Q$.
 The isometry group of $\R^{p,q}$ is denoted by $\OO(p,q)$.